NanHeSam/eveokee-monorepo/apps/web/src/content/blog/why-people-fall-in-love-with-diary-vibes.md

 Most of my entries read like changelogs:

 > "Woke up late.
-Coffee with James.
+Coffee with coworker James.
 Deadline at 3.
 Tired."

 Useful?
 Sure.
 But years later, when I stumble across those lines, they don't take me back.
 They're records, not memories.
 I don't feel the sunlight of that morning or the jittery excitement of that coffee chat.
 It's all flat text.